norskeld/sigma/apps/docs/content/combinators/optional.md

 ---
 title: 'optional'
 description: 'optional combinator tries to apply parser.
 Returns the result of parser or null.
-Never fails.'
+Never fails on its own, but a committed failure propagates.'
 ---

 # optional